donnyt/pricing-engine/tasks/prd-po-pricing-engine.md

 - If a PO has windows, a premium can be applied as an additional business rule.
 - The system should be modular to allow future expansion (e.g., other product types).
 - The system should support saving and loading Zoho Analytics data locally using SQLite3 to minimize unnecessary API calls and improve performance.
+- The CLI supports commands to clear and reload Zoho Analytics data for a specific month or a range of months, ensuring the database always contains the latest data for each period.

 ## 7. Technical Considerations (Optional)